x-govuk/nhsuk-prototype-rig/docs/wizard.md

----
-templateEngineOverride: md
-order: 3
-title: Wizard helper
+# Wizard helper

-description: The wizard helper makes it easy to build and iterate a ‘one thing per page’ user journey.
+The wizard helper makes it easy to build and iterate a ‘one thing per page’ user journey.
----

 ## Importing the wizard helper